 MicroRNAs (miRNAs) are known as a group of short noncoding ribonucleic acids (ncRNAs).
 Mainly, they can manage gene expression at the posttranscriptional level in the essential biological and physiological functions.
 Significantly, more than 50% of the discovered miRNAs genes are placed in cancer-related genomic regions, which can act as oncomiR or oncosuppressor.
 In this regard, growing evidence recently demonstrated the deregulation of miR-4800 in human cancers and non-cancerous diseases.
 However, little information is available on the biological roles of miR-4800 in cancer initiation, development, and progression.
 Here, we reviewed the targeting sites and biogenesis functions of the miR-4800 family in physiological and pathological processes like human cancers, particularly with a particular focusing on the validated specific targets.

-Keywords microRNA, physiological function, cancer progression, therapeutic aspect group of short noncoding ribonucleic acids (ncRNAs).
-Mainly, they can manage gene expression at the posttranscriptional level through the specific targets in the essential biological and physiological functions, such as cell growth and proliferation, cell motility, differentiation, and organ development.^{1,2} Besides, it was suggested that these small RNAs could contribute to the initiation, progression, and development of disease and cancer conditions.^{2,3} In this regard, it has been previously proposed that more than 50% of the discovered miRNAs genes are placed in cancer-related genomic regions, which can act as oncomiR or oncosuppressor and contribute to the development of solid and hematological malignancies.4 They strongly modulate angiogenesis, migration, and metastatic processes.
+MicroRNAs (miRNAs), which structurally include 18-25 nucleotides in length, are known as a group of short noncoding ribonucleic acids (ncRNAs).
+Mainly, they can manage gene expression at the posttranscriptional level through the specific targets in the essential biological and physiological functions, such as cell growth and proliferation, cell motility, differentiation, and organ development.^{1,2} Besides, it was suggested that these small RNAs could contribute to the initiation, progression, and development of disease and cancer conditions.^{2,3} In this regard, it has been previously proposed that more than 50% of the discovered miRNAs genes are placed in cancerrelated genomic regions, which can act as oncomiR or oncosuppressor and contribute to the development of solid and hematological malignancies.4 They strongly modulate angiogenesis, migration, and metastatic processes.
 Among these tiny molecules, several studies have been recently reported dysregulation of miR-4800 in non-cancerous diseases and human cancers.
+Briefly, Deregulation of miR-4800 (including miR-4800-3p and miR-4800-5p) was reported in various cancers such as breast cancer,5-7 cervical cancer,8 colorectal cancer,^{9,10} esophageal squamous cell carcinoma (ESCC),11 gastric cancer,12 glioma,13 liver carcinoma,14 and pancreatic cancer.15 Indeed, the upregulation of miR-4800 was investigated in the serum or tissue samples of the patients with these cancers.
+Recently, miR-4800 has been presented as a circulating miRNAs for diagnosis of oral squamous cell carcinoma.16 However, little information is available on the biological roles of miR-4800 in cancer initiation, development, and progression.